 - Make the syrup.
 Boil the water with the sugar until dissolved.
 Pour in the alchermes and let it cool down.

-- Whip the egg whites with 75 g of sugar until thick, firm and glossy.
+- Whip the egg whites with 75 g (⅓ cup) of sugar until thick, firm and glossy.

-- In another bowl whip the egg yolks with 50 g of sugar until light and pale.
+- In another bowl whip the egg yolks with 50 g (¼ cup) of sugar until light and pale.
 Fold gently the two masses together.

 - Sift flour with potato starch and fold it gently into the batter.

-- Line with parchment paper a baking tray and grease the paper with butter.
+- Line with parchment paper a 28x38cm (11x15 in)baking tray and grease the paper with butter.

-- Scrape the batter onto the tray and spread evenly: it should be about 1 cm thick.
+- Scrape the batter onto the tray and spread evenly.

 - Have ready a dampened kitchen towel and lay it on the table.

 - Gently peel off the parchment paper and roll the sponge cake, being careful not to break it.
-Leave it like this for a few minutes.
+Leave it like this until cooled down.